avineshwar/secretgrind/README.md

 There is a strange line about "malloc (vg_replace_malloc.c:XXX)": this is an artifact of Valgrind's instrumentation and can be ignored in practice.

 4.5 Sometimes it can be difficult to pinpoint which instruction is responsible for the tain, especially when it is because of register pressure, calling convention, etc.
-So you can also ask Secretgrind to display the instructions:
+So you can also ask Secretgrind to display the instructions with option *--mnemonics=yes*:

-		[me@machine ~/examples] secretgrind --mnemonics=yes --summary-verbose=yes --file-filter=/home/me/examples/tainted.txt ./test tainted.txt
+		[me@machine ~/examples] secretgrind *--mnemonics=yes* --summary-main-only=yes --summary-verbose=yes --file-filter=/home/me/examples/tainted.txt ./test tainted.txt
 		[me@machine ~/examples] ...

 		==123== [TAINT SUMMARY] - On end main():